 Comparative musicology is the scientific discipline devoted to the cross-cultural study of music.
 It looks at music in all of its forms across all world cultures and throughout historical time.
-As with its sister discipline of comparative linguistics, comparative musicology seeks to classify the musics of the world into stylistic families, to describe the geographic distribution of these styles, to elucidate universal trends in musics across cultures, and to understand the causes and mechanisms shaping the biological and cultural evolution of music.
+As with its sister discipline of comparative linguistics, comparative musicology seeks to

 The field has its roots in the Gestalt psychology movement of late 19th century Germany as well as the contemporaneous field of psychoacoustics.
 The founders of this movement comprised the "Berlin school" of comparative musicology, which included such seminal figures as Carl Stumpf, Erich von Hornbostel, Curt Sachs, and many others.